 Field names can also be prefixed by a table name though this is only really meaningful when performing joins.
 It is further demonstrated in the JOIN section.

 Field definitions can also be complex expressions using arithmetic, and functional operators.
 However, the DISTINCT keyword, and summarization operators like MIN, MAX, AVG and SUM may not be applied to expression fields.
+Starting with GDAL 2.0, boolean resulting expressions (comparisons, logical operators) can also be used.

 SELECT cost+tax from invoice